huzijun01/TigerSan.UI/TigerSan.UI/TigerSan.UI/Files/readme.md

 bilibili: https://space.bilibili.com/34323512

 # 3. How To Use:
-Before use, you need to reference "" in "App.xaml".
+Before use, you need to reference "Generic.xaml" in "App.xaml".
 ```xml
 <ResourceDictionary Source="/TigerSan.UI;component/Generic.xaml"/>
 ```